-Integration of economies: International business integrates (combines) the economies of many countries.
+CLASS: III B.COM CA COURSE CODE: 17CCU601B COURSE NAME: INTERNATIONAL BUSINESS countries.
 This is because it uses finance from one country, labour from another country, and infrastructure from another country.
 It designs the product in one country, produces its parts in many different countries and assembles the product in another country.
-It sells the product in helps them to capture and dominate the world market.
+It sells the product in many countries, i.e. in the international market.